Single Domain Generalization for Crowd Counting: Introduction

-To validate MPCount, we conduct extensive experiments on various crowd counting datasets including ShanghaiTech A \& B, UCF-QNRF and JHU-Crowd++.
-MPCount achieves excellent performance not only on traditional inter-dataset benchmarks, but also under our newly introduced challenging settings of narrow source distribution (where only data with the same image-level labels are available).
-In our study, MPCount is shown to reduce counting error significantly by 21.8\% on SN $\rightarrow$ FH, 18.6\% on FH $\rightarrow$ SN and 18.2\% on B $\rightarrow$ A as compared to the state of the art.
+To validate MPCount, we conduct extensive experiments on various crowd counting datasets including ShanghaiTech A (SHA) \& B (SHB) and JHU-Crowd++.
+We introduce a new challenging setting of narrow source distribution, where only images of the same category, such as ``snow'' (SN) and ``fog/haze'' (FH) in JHU-Crowd++, are used in training.
+We demonstrate that MPCount achieves excellent performance not only on traditional inter-dataset benchmarks, but also under our newly introduced narrow source setting.
+Let $\mathcal{S} \rightarrow \mathcal{T}$ denote the case where the source domain is $\mathcal{S}$ and the target domain is $\mathcal{T}$.
+As compared to the state of the art, MPCount is shown to reduce significantly counting error by 21.8\% on SN $\rightarrow$ FH, 18.6\% on FH $\rightarrow$ SN, 18.2\% on SHB $\rightarrow$ SHA and 9.5\% on SHA $\rightarrow$ SHB.